grafana/loki/docs/sources/clients/promtail/gcplog-cloud.md

 ### Push

-The following snippet configures the push subscription, for GCP to send logs to Promtail.
+The following snippet configures a push subscription to the pub/sub topic which will forward logs to Promtail.

 ```terraform
 // Subscription